Ministry of Housing and Urban Poverty Alleviation

-Responsibilities
+On 6 July 2017, the ministry was re-united with the Ministry of Urban Development to form the Ministry of Housing and Urban Affairs.

+History

+The ministry was first created in 1999 as the "Ministry of Urban Affairs and Poverty Alleviation" and existed alongside the Ministry of Urban Development.
+On 22 November 1999, the ministry was renamed as the "Ministry of Urban Employment and Poverty Alleviation" and was concerned with generating employment in urban areas.
+On 27 May 2000, the ministry was merged along with the Ministry of Urban Development and renamed as the "Ministry of Urban Development and Poverty Alleviation".

+Following the formation of the First Manmohan Singh ministry on 22 May 2004, the Ministry of Urban Development and Poverty Alleviation was re-bifurcated into the "Ministry of Urban Development" and the "Ministry of Urban Employment and Poverty Alleviation".
+The Ministry of Urban Employment and Poverty Alleviation was renamed as the "Ministry of Housing and Urban Poverty Alleviation" on 1 June 2006.
+The ministry was re-merged with the Ministry of Urban Development on 6 July 2017 to form the "Ministry of Urban Affairs".

 Overview

 The Indian Constitution has allocated responsibility for housing and urban development to the state; and the 74th amendment to the Constitution delegates some responsibility to the local governments.
-The ministry is responsible for the national capital territory of Delhi and union territories.
-It also provides finances through federal institutions and allocates resources to the state governments.
-The ministry supports the country's external housing and urban development assistance programs.
+The ministry was responsible for the national capital territory of Delhi and union territories.
+It also provided finances through federal institutions and allocates resources to the state governments.
+The ministry supported the country's external housing and urban development assistance programs.

 Divisions

-The ministry has administrative control over the National Buildings Organisation (NBO) attached office and the Hindustan Prefab Limited (HPL) and Housing and Urban Development Corporation (HUDCO) public sector undertakings.
-It is also responsible for the following statutory and autonomous bodies:
+The ministry had administrative control over the National Buildings Organisation (NBO) attached office and the Hindustan Prefab Limited (HPL) and Housing and Urban Development Corporation (HUDCO) public sector undertakings.
+It was also responsible for the following statutory and autonomous bodies: